The Best Novels About Being Broke

 Some of these aren’t romantic at all, they’re just good books about really poor people.
 Regardless, if you’re broke there’s no better way of entertaining yourself than reading a book; you can borrow all of these for free from the library.

-Note: This list is by no way complete.
-I urge you to leave comments and suggestions for other great broke-ass novels, especially all the good ones written by women that I neglected to include.
+Editor’s Note: This list is by no way complete.
+I urge you to leave comments and suggestions for other great broke-ass novels, especially considering that this list is glaringly missing any books by women or people of color.

 This book single handedly made it ok for grubby little orphans to express themselves through song and dance.
 Or was that the movie?
 Either way, I still think Dickens writes like an asshole.
 Judge for yourself by reading his complete works for FREE here.